gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 **1. The fragmentation of media.**

-For most of the twentieth century, information in democratic societies was mediated by a small number of institutions — newspapers of record, broadcast television, wire services.
+For most of the twentieth century, information in democratic societies was mediated by a small number of institutions: newspapers of record, broadcast television, wire services.

 These institutions were imperfect, biased, often wrong.